qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 at the bottom left.
 See next section for more information on filter feature.

 The field calculator bar allows you to make calculations on the selected rows only.
-For example, you can alter the number of the ID field of the file:`regions.shp` with the expression
+For example, you can alter the number of the ID field of the layer :file:`regions.shp` with the expression

 ::